-All information relating to complaints will be treated in accordance with the Privacy Act 1993 (New Zealand Legislation website).
+All information relating to complaints will be treated in accordance with the Privacy Policy.
 Where an independent investigator prepares a report, both the complainant and the respondent will be provided with a copy and given an opportunity to provide a written response before a decision is made.